christian-fei/christian-fei.github.io-pandoc/_posts/2018-02-07-setup-nginx-as-a-reverse-proxy-with-basic-auth-for-an-upstream.md

 this snippet makes nginx listen on port `80` of your server, indipendent if you want to access to your server via IP or domain name.

+additionally it acts as [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) for your application, listening on the HTTP Port `8080`.

 just setup an `/etc/nginx/.htpasswd` file with your basic auth credentials.

-Additionally it acts as [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) for your application, listening on the HTTP Port `8080`.

-Change these values at will.
+change these values at will.

 ```
 worker_processes 4;